jdamata/k8s-leader-election-py/README.md

+# Deprecated
-**There is an open issue/pr for a leader election feature in the python kubernetes-client: kubernetes-client/python#434**
+**There is an open issue/pr for a leader election feature in the python kubernetes-client: https://github.com/kubernetes-client/python/issues/434**

 # k8s-leader-election-py
 Client-go has a very easy to use leader-election package for kubernetes controllers to utilize [leader-election](https://github.com/kubernetes/client-go/blob/master/tools/leaderelection/leaderelection.go).
-The python kubernetes-client doesn't have such a method, so this will have to do for now.
+The python kubernetes-client doesn't have such a method, so this will have to do for now.~~

 ## Install
 ```bash